geeknik/my-awesome-stars/README.md

 ## Jupyter Notebook

+- [dauparas/ProteinMPNN](https://github.com/dauparas/ProteinMPNN) - Code for the ProteinMPNN paper
+- [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
+Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [NVIDIA/DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) - State-of-the-Art Deep Learning scripts organized by models - easy to train and deploy with reproducible accuracy and performance on enterprise-grade infrastructure.
 - [graykode/nlp-tutorial](https://github.com/graykode/nlp-tutorial) - Natural Language Processing Tutorial for Deep Learning Researchers
 - [geeknik/content-aware-ad-blocker](https://github.com/geeknik/content-aware-ad-blocker) - Content-aware Ad-blocker for Firefox 110+